-Now entering his 18th season at Troy, USC women’s tennis head coach Richard Gallien has strung together 17 straight NCAA appearances for his Women of Troy, 16 top-20 team rankings, seven trips to the NCAA Quarterfinals and two to the NCAA Semifinals.
-Under Gallien’s watch, USC has finished in the top-20 for the past 15 years, and has nine top-10 finishes in that span.
-Since 2005, three Trojans have been named conference Player of the Year, and two USC doubles teams have been honored as Doubles Team of the Year.
+Now entering his 21st season at Troy, USC women’s tennis head coach Richard Gallien has strung together 20 straight NCAA appearances for his Women of Troy, 19 top-20 team rankings, three trips to the NCAA Semifinals and seven to the NCAA Quarterfinals.
+Under Gallien’s watch, USC has finished in the top-20 for the past 18 years, and has 11 top-10 finishes in that span.
+Since 2005, four Women of Troy have been named conference Player of the Year, and Trojan doubles teams have been honored as Doubles Team of the Year three times.

-Last year, Gallien and the Women of Troy won a share of the Pac-12 Championship, finishing 8-1 in conference play before making a run to the NCAA Semifinals, thanks to a quarterfinal win over Stanford.
+In 2012, Gallien and the Women of Troy won a share of the Pac-12 Championship, finishing 8-1 in conference play before making a run to the NCAA Semifinals, thanks to a quarterfinal win over Stanford.
 The 24-4 finish for USC had the Trojans ranked No. 4 in the nation for USC’s highest final ranking since 2006.
-In 2011, USC made a run to the NCAA Second Round, finishing the year with a 15-9 overall record to improve on a 14-10 mark in 2010.
-In 2009, Gallien’s Women of Troy rolled undefeated through Pac-10 play, snapping a 23-year losing streak to the Cardinal along the way to get USC to the top of the conference to claim honors as 2009 Pac-10 Champions and help secure Gallien’s third selection as the Pac-10 Coach of the Year as well as an eventual pick as the ITA West Region Coach of the Year.
-USC finished 21-3 overall on the year after a run to the NCAA Second Round [Due to NCAA penalty, 4 wins left undecided and 1 win became a loss; revised record 16-4].
+Gallien’s 2009 Women of Troy had snapped a 23-year losing streak to the Cardinal to get USC honors as outright Pac-10 Champions and help secure Gallien’s third selection as the Pac-10 Coach of the Year as well as an eventual pick as the ITA West Region Coach of the Year.
 Gallien also saw Amanda Fink become the second Trojan to win the Pac-10 Singles Championship with her run to the title in 2009.

-The 1999 season marked Gallien’s first appearance at the NCAA Quarterfinals, as his team went 21-9 overall.
-The Women of Troy finished 7-1 in the Pac-10 that year and Gallien was honored as the Pac-10 Co-Coach of the Year.
+The 1999 season marked Gallien’s first appearance at the NCAA Quarterfinals.
+The Women of Troy went 21-9 overall and finished 7-1 in the Pac-10, while Gallien was honored as the Pac-10 Co-Coach of the Year.
 Their second-place finish was USC’s best since 1990, and the team’s 21 wins, at that time, were the program’s most in 12 seasons.

 Prior to coming to USC, Gallien spent 11 years at Pepperdine as a player, assistant coach and co-head coach.
-He spent the 1995 season as an assistant to Pepperdine men's coach Allen Fox.
-He began his coaching career as Fox's assistant for three seasons (1985-87), where the Waves finished second in the nation in 1986.
+Gallien began his coaching career on the men’s side as an assistant to Pepperdine head coach Allen Fox from 1985-87, where the Waves finished second in the nation in 1986.
 Gallien then became Pepperdine’s co-head coach with Fox for three seasons (1988-90) and helped guide the Waves to a 62-24 mark.
 His 1988 and 1990 squads played in the NCAA Tournament and Wave Robby Weiss won the 1988 NCAA singles crown.

-Gallien left Pepperdine in 1990 to become the head professional at the prestigious Los Angeles Tennis Club and later entered private business for two years (1993-94) before returning to Pepperdine as an assistant for the 1995 campaign.
+Gallien left Pepperdine in 1990 to become the head professional at the Los Angeles Tennis Club and later entered private business for two years (1993-94) before returning to Pepperdine as an assistant for one season in 1995.
 During his four-year (1980-83) playing career at Pepperdine, Gallien twice earned All-American honors (1982-83) and his teams went 81-21 and advanced to the NCAAs each year.
 The 1982 Wave squad was the NCAA runner-up.
 He won 60 dual-match singles matches during his career and qualified three times in both singles and doubles for the NCAA Championships.
-He spent 1984 playing professional tennis and then returned to Pepperdine as an assistant coach.
+In 1983, Gallien won a gold medal in singles at the World University Games.
+He spent 1984 playing professional tennis.
 As a prep at Verdugo Hills High in Tujunga (Calif.), Gallien was named the Los Angeles City Player of the Year as a 1979 senior.
-Gallien, 49, earned his bachelor’s degree in organizational communications from Pepperdine in 1985.
+Gallien, 50, earned his bachelor’s degree in organizational communications from Pepperdine in 1985.
 He also has served as a part-time color analyst for FOX Sports West.